awsdocs/amazon-athena-user-guide/doc_source/tags.md

 # Tagging Workgroups<a name="tags"></a>

 A tag consists of a key and a value, both of which you define\.
 When you tag a workgroup, you assign custom metadata to it\.
 You can use tags to categorize your AWS resources in different ways; for example, by purpose, owner, or environment\.
 For Athena, the workgroup is the resource that you can tag\.
 For example, you can create a set of tags for workgroups in your account that helps you track workgroup owners, or identify workgroups by their purpose\.
-We recommend that you use [AWS tagging best practices](url-mkt-domain;answers/account-management/aws-tagging-strategies/) to create a consistent set of tags to meet your organization requirements\.
+We recommend that you that you use [AWS tagging best practices](https://d1.awsstatic.com/whitepapers/aws-tagging-best-practices.pdf) to create a consistent set of tags to meet your organization requirements\.

 You can work with tags using the Athena console or the API operations\.